 It helps you do keyword research, tweak your content for optimization, and it also helps you create internal links to other pages and posts on your site, which can have a big impact on your SEO work.
 Having this kind of tool right in the page editing area is crazy useful.

-Often, online marketers will have some kind of free offer, or free content, like an ebook or email course, that they want to encourage people to sign up for so that they can build their email list of qualified, interested potential customers.
+Often, online marketers will have some kind of free offer, or free content, or a content upgrade, like an ebook or email course, that they want to offer so that they can build their email list of qualified, interested potential customers.

 In order to do that with a regular WordPress site, you need to find and install a plugin that allows you to do this, or manually paste in the code for your web form at the bottom of every post (which is a major pain).